Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 Task 11.
 Which of the following tests is the most essential in the diagnosis of chronic pancreatitis:

-1. sonography
+1. echography

 2. scintigraphy of the pancreas

-3. determination of fat in feces
+3. Determination of fat in feces

-4. all methods listed
+4. all listed methods

-5. none of the listed methods
+5. none of the above methods

 1. analgin